sttoracle/ORACASB/README.md

 Sign into your Salesforce account and navigate to the Setup section.

- We’ll configure some sample security settings within Salesforce.
-In the setup menu, use the upper-left Quick Find box to search for “*Password Policies*” (no quotes).
+ We will configure some sample security settings within Salesforce.
+In the setup menu, use the upper-left Quick Find box to search for *Password Policies* .
 ![](images/CASB/01-quick-find-box.png)
 Under “*Password Policies*” set user passwords to "*Never Expire*".
 ![](images/CASB/01-password-never-expire.png)